NAMASTE SOLAR BLOG

 What can I expect to save, and will solar reduce demand?

 A typical 30,000-square-foot roof can accommodate a 200-kW solar system.
-In year one, this system will reduce utility bills $15K or more and generate about $11K of incentive income.
-This doesn’t include available tax benefits.
+In year one, this system may reduce utility bills $19K, and generate about $11K of incentive income and $300K in tax benefits on a $500K investment.

 Demand (kW) is a separate charge on the bill, one for which we do not model savings.
-Solar can reduce measured demand, but because of the way most utilities measure it (the highest single 15-minute average throughout a month), it is not predictable enough to model with certainty.
+Solar can reduce measured demand, but because of the way Xcel Energy measures it (the highest single 15-minute average throughout a month), it is not predictable enough to model with certainty.
 There is, however, a solar rate available which lowers the price of demand.

 What is the most common solar system in the Denver market?

-• Carports are another option for commercial property owners that will protect vehicles from the sun and elements, such as hail.
-While they are double the cost of a rooftop system (or more), they offer these additional benefits:
+Carports are another option for commercial property owners that will protect vehicles from the sun and elements, such as hail.
+While they are about double the cost of a rooftop system, they offer these additional benefits:

 • Covered parking can generate revenue.